igorganich/damn-vulnerable-defi-halmos/test/unstoppable/README.md

     ```solidity
     assertFalse(*Some condition*);
     ```
-    so Halmos will find a counterexample where this condition is true.
+    so Halmos will find a counterexample where this condition is **true**.
 This will be our solution for the challenge.

 4. Paste this counterexample into the initial code and execute **forge test**.

 5. **forge test** should be passed.
 ## Common prerequisites
-1. Copy Unstoppable.t.sol file to Unstoppable_Halmos.t.sol.
+1. Copy **Unstoppable.t.sol** file to **Unstoppable_Halmos.t.sol**.
 All Halmos-related changes should be done here.

 2. Since Halmos doesn't support
-    ```
+    ```solidity
     vm.expectEmit()
     ```
     cheatcode, we simply delete this code.

-3. Rename **"test_unstoppable()"** to **"check_unstoppable()"**, so Halmos will execute this test symbolically.
+3. Rename `test_unstoppable()` to `check_unstoppable()`, so Halmos will execute this test symbolically.
-4. We should avoid using the makeAddr() cheatcode, because Halmos treats such addresses as symbolic, leading to incorrect counterexamples.
-Simply put, Halmos can assume that the deployer and the player have the same addresses (is the same person), which destroys the very essence of the challenge.
-So we have to replace makeAddr() with specific hardcoded values:
+4. We should avoid using the `makeAddr()` cheatcode, because Halmos treats such addresses as symbolic, leading to incorrect counterexamples.
+Simply put, Halmos can assume that the `deployer` and the `player` have the same addresses (is the same person), which destroys the very essence of the challenge.
+So we have to replace `makeAddr()` with specific hardcoded values:
     ```solidity
     address deployer = makeAddr("deployer");
     address player = makeAddr("player");